Special Educational Needs

 HOW WILL THE SCHOOL PREPARE AND SUPPORT MY CHILD WHEN JOINING THE SCHOOL AND TRANSFERRING TO A NEW SCHOOL?

 Our goal is to make sure our new students feel like they belong at Levenshulme High School before they officially arrive.
 Learning is most effective when students feel they belong and are comfortable in the school environment.

 Key Stage 2-3 (Year 6-7)

 - Through the school’s transition programme, careful transition is planned and arranged.
-The Senior Teaching Assistant and Transition Co-ordinator work closely with primary schools to organise activities, visits and experience of secondary life for those students who are especially vulnerable at transition.
+Transition Co-ordinator work closely with primary schools to organise activities, visits and experience of secondary life for those students who are especially vulnerable at transition.